Scothern

 After changes in the planning laws following a change of government in 2010, the preparatory work for a neighbourhood development plan was commenced by the Parish Council in 2012 with a view to protecting the village against unplanned, uncontrolled development.
 The work was halted by the Parish Council in 2013 after a change of clerk and chair, as a result of which some further development has been approved by West Lindsey District Council.
 Realising their mistake, the Parish Council restarted the neighbourhood development plan process in 2015 and the Scothern Neighbourhood Plan was formally adopted in 2017.
-The review process started in January 2022.
+As at October 2023 West Lindsey District Council was in the process of consulting on the Scothern Neighbourhood Plan Review, which updates the 2017 plan.

 Scothern is an ecclesiastical parish in the Diocese of Lincoln.
 The parish church on Church Street, dedicated to St Germain, is a Grade II* listed building.
 There is a village war memorial, dedicated to the soldiers from the village who died in the World Wars.

+Due to falling congregations, St Germain's now opens in rotation with other local churches in Dunholme and Welton.
+The regular congregation now stands at less than 10, largely older people, leading to concerns as to the maintenance costs of the building and its future as a church.

 Scothern's primary school is Ellison Boulters Academy, to which pupils travel from the neighbouring villages of Sudbrooke and Langworth.

 The village cricket club, formed in 1965, has teams competing at all youth levels.
 Two Senior sides on Saturday and a Sunday side compete in county league and cup competitions, while two midweek sides compete in the Lincoln and District Midweek League.
 Scothern Players amateur dramatics society typically perform twice a year.

 There is a small garden centre, with a tea room, in the village, but the shop and post office closed in March 1999.
 The local St Lukes nursing home holds up to 30 patients.
 Scothern's public house, the Bottle and Glass, was featured in The Telegraph in March 2008, when Prince William visited the pub for cider and a pie with his friends from the Red Arrows.
 Recent developments at the pub, and possible redevelopment of land currently occupied by the parish church, has caused local concern, and a consideration that the village could become a conservation Area.

 Although the Post Office closed in 1999, Scothern is served by mobile shops selling meat and fish, and by a mobile fish and chip van.
 There is also a small self-service shop selling vegetables and other sundries.